matplotlib/matplotlib/doc/users/interactive_guide.rst

 This is missing many niceties (for example, it exits on the first exception!), but is representative of the event loops that underlie all terminals, GUIs, and servers [#f1]_.
-In general the *Read* step is waiting on some sort of I/O, be it user input from a keyboard or mouse or the network while the *Evaluate* and *Print* are responsible for interpreting the input and then **doing** something about it.
+In general the *Read* step is waiting on some sort of I/O -- be it user input or the network -- while the *Evaluate* and *Print* are responsible for interpreting the input and then **doing** something about it.

-In practice users do not work directly with these loops and instead use a framework that provides a mechanism to register callbacks [#2]_.
-This allows users to write reactive, event-driven, programs without having to delve into the nity-grity [#f3]_ details of I/O.  Examples include ``observe`` and friends in `traitlets`, the ``Signal`` / ``Slot`` framework in Qt (and the analogs in other GUI frameworks), the 'request' functions in web frameworks, and Matplotlib's native :ref:`event handling system <event-handling-tutorial>`.
+In practice users do not work directly with these loops and instead use a framework that provides a mechanism to register callbacks to be called in response to specific event.
+For example "when the user clicks on this button, please run this function" or "when the user hits the 'z' key, please run this other function".
+This allows users to write reactive, event-driven, programs without having to delve into the nity-gritty [#f2]_ details of I/O.  Examples of this pattern the ``Signal`` / ``Slot`` framework in Qt (and the analogs in other GUI frameworks), the 'request' functions in flask, and Matplotlib's :ref:`event handling system <event-handling-tutorial>`.

-All GUI frameworks (Qt, Wx, Gtk, tk, QSX, or web) have some method of capturing user interactions and passing them back to the application, although the exact details vary between frameworks.
-Matplotlib has a 'backend' (see :ref:`what-is-a-backend`) for each GUI framework which converts the native UI events into Matplotlib events.
-This allows Matplotlib user to write GUI-independent interactive figures.
+All GUI frameworks (Qt, Wx, Gtk, tk, OSX, or web) have some method of capturing user interactions and passing them back to the application, although the exact details vary.
+Matplotlib has a :ref:`backnd
+<what-is-a-backend>` for each GUI framework which use these mechanisms
+to convert the native UI events into Matplotlib events so we can develop framework-independent interactive figures.

 references to trackdown:
  - link to cpython REPL loop (pythonrun.c::PyRunInteractiveLoopFlags)